sitewhere/sitewhere.io/README.md

-# sitewhere.io
+# SiteWhere Community Website
-SiteWhere Community Website
+This project contains the Nuxt.js structure for generating the SiteWhere community website.